Resham0007/Self-Driving-Car-ML/README.md

-# Self-Driving-Car-ML
+# Self-Driving Car Simulation Project using JavaScript
-Git repo for a self driving car ML.
+Git repo to developed a self-driving car simulation from scratch using JavaScript without any libraries.
+Implemented car driving mechanics, environment definition, sensor simulation, and collision detection.
+Built and visualized a neural network to enable autonomous car control.
+Gained in-depth understanding of artificial neural networks by comparing them with biological neural networks in the human brain.